 The Festival is all about encouraging visitors to get involved, to have a go, to try something new, to develop their skills and to explore their creative selves.

 The Forum building is filled with an eclectic mix of art work, created by both amateurs and professionals, and in amongst this visitors can enjoy free hands-on activities and demonstrations.

 There is also a programme of ticketed talks and focused workshops, creating a vibrant, collaborative festival atmosphere for all age groups and abilities.

-Visitors engage with local crafts people, hobbyists and small businesses whose interests and expertise cover a variety of skills including embroidery, painting, knitting, printing, weaving, sketching, sewing, quilting, spinning, crochet, paper craft, cake craft, wood craft and more.
+Visitors engage with local crafts people, hobbyists and small businesses whose interests and expertise cover a variety of skills including embroidery, painting, knitting, printing, weaving, sketching, sewing, quilting, spinning, crochet, paper craft, cake craft, wood craft, modelling, digital animation, upcycling and more.

 There are plenty of Fringe events too, giving more people the chance to get crafty in Norwich and Norfolk.

-Everyone.
-For the public, the Norfolk Makers Festival provides a unique chance to have a go at a new craft or develop existing skills in a friendly and non-pressured environment.
-The free exhibitions, demonstrations and activities are accessible and available to all.
-Evaluation shows that visitors appreciate the inspiration, encouragement and hands-on interactivity.
+The Festival provides a unique chance to have a go at a new craft or develop existing skills in a friendly and non-pressured environment.

 The Norfolk Makers' Festival is presented by The Forum Trust, the independent, self-financing charitable trust, which runs The Forum.
 The Trust has a commitment to creating educational opportunities and promoting life-long learning and personal development.